ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 Emacs
 -----

-A free, open-source text editor and IDE that supports auto-indentation, syntax highlighting and built in terminal shell(among other things).
+A free, open-source text editor and IDE that supports auto-indentation, syntax highlighting and a built in terminal shell (among other things).

 * `yaml-mode <https://github.com/yoshiki/yaml-mode>`_ - YAML highlighting and syntax checking.
 * `jinja2-mode <https://github.com/paradoxxxzero/jinja2-mode>`_ - Jinja2 highlighting and syntax checking.
 * `magit-mode <https://github.com/magit/magit>`_ - Git porcelain within Emacs.
 * `lsp-mode <https://emacs-lsp.github.io/lsp-mode/page/lsp-ansible/>`_ - Ansible syntax highlighting, auto-completion and diagnostics.

 PyCharm
 -------

-A full IDE (integrated development environment) for Python software development.
-It ships with everything you need to write python scripts and complete software, including support for YAML syntax highlighting.
-It's a little overkill for writing roles/playbooks, but it can be a very useful tool if you write modules and submit code for Ansible.
+A full IDE for Python software development.
+It ships with everything you need to write Python scripts and applications, including support for YAML syntax highlighting.
+It can be a very useful tool if you write modules and submit code for Ansible.
 Can be used to debug ``ansible-core``.
-For more information, see `PyCharm <https://www.jetbrains.com/pycharm/>`_
+For more information, see `PyCharm <https://www.jetbrains.com/pycharm/>`_.
+Useful plugins include:

+* `Ansible Lint <https://plugins.jetbrains.com/plugin/20905-ansible-lint>`_ - Ansible Lint integration with automatic/continuous annotation of errors, warnings, and info while editing.
+* `Ansible Vault Integration <https://plugins.jetbrains.com/plugin/14353-ansible-vault-integration>`_ - Integrate the ansible vault directly into IntelliJ IDEA with context actions for vaulting and unvaulting secrets.

 Sublime
 -------